Content from Read case data

 R

-If we apply dplyr verbs to this database SQLite table, these verbs will be translated to SQL queries.
+When you apply dplyr verbs to this database table, they are automatically translated into SQL queries:

 R